Multiorders has a dedicated tool that allows you to automatically merge inventory items based on a couple of different product specifications.

 Attention: make sure you have connected all of your sales channel integrations and their inventory has finished importing.

 How to begin the automatic merging process:

 To begin automatically merging your inventory, go to Tools -> Product Merge.

 Once inside, the next step is to choose your first main integration.

-Choosing the main integration means that all other sales channels would be merged to it.
+Choosing the main integration means that all other sales channels would be merged into it.
 It also means that once the merging process is complete and you check your inventory inside the main inventory table, only the main integration product Title, SKU & Pictures will be visible.